WARNER BROS (WILLIAMS)

 Jump to… »Page four: The end of HoH

 In 1975 Roger Cook, a top IPC humour comics gag-writer, followed in the footsteps of Valiant sub-editor Tony Power to a more adult side of publishing.
 The previous year, Tony had swapped Captain Hurricane for Paul Raymond to become editor of the relaunched raunchy Men Only.
-The eye and other parts opening first issue had been so over-the-top it was instantly banned, resulting in huge publicity for the title.
-The second issue, despite Tony deliberately “Tone-ing” it down (oops, sorry – Buster humour sneaking in!), was an instant sell-out as everybody wanted to know what the fuss was about.
+The eye (trouser zip) opening first issue had been so over-the-top raunchy it was instantly banned, resulting in undreamed of publicity for the title.
+The second issue, despite Tony deliberately “Tone-ing” it down (oops, sorry – Buster humour sneaking in there!), was an instant sell-out as everybody wanted to know what the fuss was about.

 Madly envious, Roger dropped Wear ‘Em Out Wilf and Wacky for a senior role in the Warner Bros publishing division, Williams, as editorial director of their own “adult” titles: Parade, Voi, Sensuous, Cinema X and their ilk plus Roger’s own attempt to do a Men Only in Game magazine (presumably as in “on the…” or “are you?”).

 A bit of history about the company first, so pay attention – in case there’s a test.